MozillaSecurity/lithium/README.md

 Various versions of Lithium have been used successfully with:

-- Windows 7 / 10 via [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild) and up.
-This comes with 2.7.
+- Windows 7 / 10 via [MozillaBuild 3.0](https://wiki.mozilla.org/MozillaBuild) and up.
+This comes with 2.7 and 3.6.
 - macOS Sierra 10.12 + Python 2.7
 - Ubuntu Linux 14.04 / 16.04 + Python 2.7 / Python 3.4+